 By the end of the 1960's, the partnership between the two hospitals ended.
 Now, Drs.
 Pontick and French practiced at East Hampton with a new doctor joining Dr. Gould at Olde Towne.
 The care needed for large animals did not slow down.
 East Hampton needed a third veterinarian to help with the busy practice.
 Dr. Dale Tarr was welcomed to the practice and within two years, East Hampton operated mainly as a small-animal practice while Olde Towne stopped offering services for large animals all together.
 East Hampton had their hands full!

 In the 1970's, a new trend of horseback riding and show horses hit the East Hampton and Southampton areas.
 By this time, Dr. Pontick only practiced part-time during the summer months.
 As riding stables and equitation academies popped up throughout the South Fork, Dr. Tom Rothwell joined the team.
 This new animal trend revived the historical Hampton Classic Horse providing East Hampton with a large horse population to care for.
 In 1978, Drs.
 French, Tarr and Rothwell formed a partnership and changed the name of the animal hospital to East Hampton Veterinary Group.

 By 1996, East Hampton no longer cared for large animals after providing services to cattle and horses for over 50 years.

-Today, Dr. Hollander is the owner of the oldest veterinary practice on the East End.
-His associate, Dr. Kenneth Palmer, combines traditional and homeopathic medicine with Chinese herbal treatments and acupuncture to provide leading medical and surgical care on the East End.
+Today, Dr. Kenneth Palmer is the owner of the oldest veterinary practice on the East End.
+He combines traditional and homeopathic medicine with Chinese herbal treatments and acupuncture to provide leading medical and surgical care on the East End.